Manila Dolomite Beach

 Manila Baywalk Dolomite Beach, commonly known as Dolomite Beach, is an artificial beach along Manila Bay in Manila, Philippines created through the process of beach nourishment.
 It is part of an overall integrated coastal zone management aimed at coastal defense of the Manila Bay Rehabilitation project.
-When completed, the beach will cover a total length of 900 meters of Manila Baywalk.
+The beach was planned to cover a total length of 900 meters of the Manila Baywalk.
+The beach was first opened from September 19 to 20, 2020, but was closed for expansion.
+The artificial beach was declared complete in October 2022.

 Background

+The Supreme Court of the Philippines issued a Writ of Continuing Mandamus in 2008, with the full resolution released in 2011, ordering government agencies and the private sector to rehabilitate Manila Bay to a condition that would make it safe for recreational activities, including swimming.

 Dolomite Beach is a project of the Department of Environment and Natural Resources (DENR).
 It is a part of the Manila Bay Rehabilitation Program launched by Secretary Roy Cimatu in January 2019.
 It is an integral part of the integrated coastal zone management aimed at coastal defense of the Manila Bay Rehabilitation.
 Budget for the project was approved prior to the COVID-19 pandemic.
 It was allocated for the beach nourishment, coastal restoration and enhancement of the Manila Baywalk area.
 Works on the project began in August 2020, when the government issued a permit to Philippine Mining Service Corporation to transport crushed dolomite from Alcoy, Cebu to Manila.
-Dolomite mining operations were suspended in September 2020.
+Dolomite mining operations were suspended by the DENR in September 2020.